EvanJensen95/Capstone-MVP/README.md

 - Answer questions along the journey and once you get 3 correct you will complete the mission to given planet.
 - If the user gets 5 wrong, the mission is a failure.

+#### App Features:

+- Ability to delete characters from team and add new ones
+- Display characters choosen

 #### Future Features:

 - Give each user 3 lives and once those lives are lost, the mission is lost.